On the uniqueness of quasi-stationary distributions for population models with spatial structure: Introduction

-The projection $(\pi(\zeta_t))_t$ of the BPG onto $\mathbb{N}_0$, with $\pi(\zeta_t)$ being the number of leaves of $\zeta_t$, is the usual branching process on $\mathbb{N}_0$ with the same offspring distribution of the BPG.
+The projection $(\pi(\zeta_t))_{t \in \mathbb{R}^+}$ of the BPG onto $\mathbb{N}_0$, with $\pi(\zeta_t)$ being the number of leaves of $\zeta_t$, is the usual branching process on $\mathbb{N}_0$ with the same offspring distribution.
 We note that if we start with a measure on $\Sigma_0$, evolve it by $t$ time units according with the dynamics of the BPG and then project it onto $\mathbb{N}_0$, we obtain the same measure as if we start with a measure in $\Sigma_0$, project it onto $\mathbb{N}_0$ and then evolve it by $t$ time units using the dynamics of a branching process.
 In other words, the diagram of Figure~\ref{fig_diagrammeasures} is commutative.
-This implies that, when the offspring distribution's mean is less than one, since the subcritical branching process has no non-trivial invariant measure, the same is true for the BPG.
-Moreover, since $\pi^{-1}\{0\}=\{\emptyset\}$, QSDs for the BPG on $\Sigma$ project on QSDs on $\mathbb{N}$ with the same absorption rate.
+This implies that, when the offspring distribution's mean is less than one, since the subcritical branching process has no non-trivial invariant probability measures, the same is true for the BPG.
+Moreover, since $\pi^{-1}\{0\}=\{\emptyset\}$, QSDs for the BPG on $\Sigma$ project on QSDs on $\mathbb{N}$ with the same mean absorption time.

+We will define some conditions over the offspring distribution that will guarantee existence of a QSD.